Entry Submission Rules

 - Must be a member of Palm Springs Writers Guild with current status.

-- Entry Fee: $10.
-Please enter contest by registering and paying online.
+- Please enter contest by registering online with a $15 fee.
 Submit your story separately - see #10 below.

 - One inch margins, double-spaced